Effective estimate and Central Limit Theorem for Diophantine approximation on spheres: Introduction and main results

-\paragraph{\textbf{Acknowledgement}} I am grateful to Dubi Kelmer for sharing his ideas and for the useful discussions.
+\paragraph{\textbf{Acknowledgment}} I am grateful to Dubi Kelmer for sharing his ideas and for the useful discussions.
 Many thanks also to René Pfitscher for our discussions and his useful observations.
-I am very grateful to Alex Gorodnik for his guidance all along this research work.
+I am very grateful to Alex Gorodnik for his guidance throughout this research work.